Broken Furnace – 10 Essential Tips to Keep in Mind

 6. Check that the condensate trap isn’t clogged

 Furthermore, another frequent issue with high-efficiency furnaces is the tremendous amount of moisture and condensate produced, which must be collected in a “trap” and drained out of the furnace.

 Although the trap is a highly effective draining mechanism, it’s also quite rudimentary in nature and can be easily blocked.
 More information on condensate drains can be found at HVAC School.

-8. Chimney is not obstructed
+8. Inspect Chimney

-On your older, old fashioned gravity vented furnaces and mid efficient furnaces, you may have a obstructed chimney..
+On your older, gravity vented furnaces and mid efficient furnaces, you may have a obstructed chimney..
 We have have found children’s toys, bird’s nests, and even one of Santa’s boots in a chimney.
 A yearly inspection of your chimney is advised.

 9. Call your furnace repair company

 In addition, if tips 1 through 8 are not effective in reviving your furnace to working order, then it is best to give us call.
 We are available 7 days a week for Heating and Plumbing emergencies.

 10. Use other sources of heat